arshad-yaseen/ts-import-resolver/README.md

 - Resolves TypeScript imports to their absolute file paths
 - Supports path aliases, baseUrl, and other module resolution options defined in tsconfig.json
-- Caches for better performance
+- Lightweight and efficient with zero dependencies
-- No additional dependencies besides TypeScript
+- Blazing fast resolution without TypeScript compiler overhead

 ## Usage